Samsung/tizen-docs/docs/platform/reference/tizen-studio/emulator-extension-guide.md

 ## Develop kernel extensions

-To develop a kernel extension:
+To develop a kernel extension, follow the steps below:

 1. Develop your extension in a separate source directory.
    For ease of management, you can use `git submodule` to handle the `emulator-kernel` Git repository as a subdirectory.